paulshen/restorative/README.md

   <img width="160" src="restorative.png" />
 </p>

-**Restorative** is a simple ReasonML state management library.
+**Restorative** is a simple ReScript state management library.
 Comes with React hooks.

-While you can get very far with core ReasonML and React functionality, you may find yourself with global state to manage. `Restorative` may be your solution.
+While you can get very far with core ReScript and React functionality, you may find yourself with global state to manage. `Restorative` may be your solution.
 Features a reducer store with performant subscriptions and selectors.

 Similar projects in JavaScript include [Redux](https://redux.js.org/) and [zustand](https://github.com/react-spring/zustand).